Nafisarkar/IQRA_Mern_Website/iqra_backend/README.md

 - ⬜ Social sharing functionality
 - ⬜ Analytics for user engagement

+## 🚨 Troubleshooting Vercel Deployment

+If you encounter timeout errors or database connection issues when deploying to Vercel, consider the following:

+1.  **MongoDB IP Whitelisting:**
+    - If you are using MongoDB Atlas, ensure that you have whitelisted IP addresses that can access your database.
+For Vercel serverless functions, which have dynamic IPs, you often need to allow access from anywhere by adding `0.0.0.0/0` to your IP access list in Atlas. **Note:** This makes your database accessible from any IP, so ensure you have strong credentials.
+2.  **Environment Variables on Vercel:**
+    - Double-check that all necessary environment variables (e.g., `MONGO_DB_URL`, `JWT_SECRET_KEY`, `CLIENT_URL`) are correctly set in your Vercel project settings.
+3.  **Connection String:**
+    - Verify that your `MONGO_DB_URL` is correct and includes the necessary credentials if they are not part of separate environment variables.
+4.  **Serverless Function Timeouts:**
+    - Vercel's Hobby plan has a default timeout for serverless functions (e.g., 10 seconds).
+If your database queries are consistently taking longer, this could be an issue.
+The `buffering timed out` error is more often a connection establishment problem than a query execution timeout, but it's worth keeping in mind.
+5.  **Check Vercel Logs:**
+    - Thoroughly examine the runtime logs for your deployment on the Vercel dashboard for more specific error messages.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.